-The Orange County REMC board of directors has declared that the capital credits that were allocated to members for the year of 1959 are eligible for retirement, with payments scheduled to begin this month.
-Members and heirs of members who had service in 1959 are eligible to file claims.
-The REMC board of directors hopes… Continue reading.
+The Orange County REMC board of directors has declared that the capital credits that were allocated to members for the year of 1960 are eligible for retirement.
+Payments are scheduled to begin this month.
+Members and heirs of members who had electric service from Orange County REMC in 1960 are eligible to file claims.
+This… Continue reading.